minimaxir/hacker-news-undocumented/README.md

 ### Green Usernames

 Accounts which are less than **2 weeks** old at time of submitting/commenting will appear with a green username.

-### Thin Black Bar

-Occasionally, there will be a thin black bar at the top of the top bar, in memoriam of a significant figure in the tech/science community dying.
-A Hacker News submission about the death will usually be on the front page at that time.

 ## Behaviors